Interval0043/KTE-Wiki/content/Species/Kruula.md

 ### Hair

 All Kruula have barbed, hidden spines layered around their head.
-These spines are venomous, hidden under the Kruula’s hair.
+These spines are venomous, and hidden under the Kruula’s hair.
 Whenever the barbs of a Kruula is exposed, it’s a very uncomfortable experience; A part of maintaining Kruula hygiene is not allowing for the hair to be unkempt or short.

 If these barbs anchor, they detach and inject BLIGHT.
 A Kruula has control over these barbs, being able to lower and raise them if necessary.